Distilling Magic States in the Bicycle Architecture: Protocol-level Compression of Distillation Footprint: Recycling Logical Qubits

 The limited number of logical qubits in BB codes makes it challenging to host large distillation protocols within a single patch.
-Distributing the protocol across multiple patches can help, but comes at a cost of physical qubits and often introduces new bottlenecks.
-Instead, we reduce the logical qubit footprint of the protocol itself by exploiting structure in its triorthogonal matrix.
+Instead, we reduce the protocol's logical-qubit footprint by exploiting structure in its triorthogonal matrix.
+This optimization does not rely on implementation-specific details of the distillation circuits, and therefore applies to any distillation protocol generated from triorthogonal matrices, including protocols for states such as $\ket{T}$, $\ket{CS}$, and $\ket{CCZ}$.

 We introduce a \emph{protocol compression} technique that lowers the peak number of simultaneously active logical qubits by recycling qubits whose rows become idle.
-In many triorthogonal constructions, such as the 49-to-1 code of Bravyi and Haah \cite{Bravyi_2012}, the matrix contains large all-zero subblocks aligned to the left or right of certain rows, indicating opportunities to delay initialization or advance measurement.
+In many triorthogonal constructions, such as the 49-to-1 code of Bravyi and Haah \cite{Bravyi_2012}, the matrix contains large all-zero subblocks that indicate opportunities to delay initialization or advance measurement.

 Let $G \in \{0,1\}^{m \times n}$ be a binary triorthogonal matrix.
 The first $k$ rows have odd Hamming weight and encode the $k$ output logical qubits; the remaining $m - k$ rows have even weight.
 For each row $i$, let $f_i$ denote the index of its first $1$ (or $+\infty$ if the row is all zeros) and $\ell_i$ the index of its last $1$ (or $-\infty$ if all zeros).
-Intuitively, $f_i$ is when row $i$ becomes active, and $\ell_i$ is when it can become inactive.

 Even rows support stabilizer checks and can both start later and end earlier: if the leftmost nonzero entry is at column $f_i$, the row need not be initialized before column $f_i$, and if the rightmost nonzero entry is at $\ell_i$, the row can be measured and freed after column $\ell_i$.
 Odd rows, in contrast, encode outputs and cannot be freed once initialized; even if an odd row has trailing zeros, we treat it as active on all columns $j \ge f_i$.